affluent-bilby-classifieds/react-admin-and-postgraphile-playground/README.md

 # Add the code to view and edit the menu database to react admin

 Please note that I was unable to load the menu table from the menudb into React Admin.
-I have instead created a new table by modifying /sqls/seed.sql
+I have instead created a new table (menu) by modifying /sqls/seed.sql I have also created a table called menucategories so that we can create and modify each category for the menu.
+This is moving away from a flatfile database (json) and becoming a normalized relational database.
+We still need to find a way (such as writing a script) to translate our json menu into the postgres relational database.